Biology majors work with their academic advisor for guidance through their four years at CSB/SJU.

 Students who major in biology are prepared to enter graduate studies in the biological sciences; science education; and professional education in medicine, dentistry and veterinary medicine.
 Biology majors and minors often go on to professional careers in law, education, business and government service, as well as to laboratory research positions in industrial and academic settings.
 20 to 25% of all CSB/SJU biology graduates go to graduate or professional school immediately after graduation.
 After working a few years, another 25 to 30% pursue graduate work.
 CSB and SJU rank 30th in the nation among undergraduate schools for the number of graduates who have gone on to earn a Ph.D.

-- CSB/SJU Career Services (especially check the section, "What can I do with a major in.....?)
+- CSB/SJU XPD - Experience & Professional Development (especially check the section, “What can I do with a major in.....?”)

 Work-study Positions in the Biology Department

-Many work-study positions are available in the Biology Department for undergraduates including teaching assistants, lab assistants and clerical positons.
+Many work-study positions are available in the Biology Department for undergraduates including teaching assistants, lab assistants and clerical positions.
 Most positions employ students for five to six hours/week and all positions are supervised by either biology faculty or staff.
 Thus they provide an excellent opportunity to get to know members of the Biology Department.
-Contact xxx for more information.

 - Biosafety Plan: Policies, procedures and work practices used to protect CSB/SJU staff and the environment from the heath hazards presented by biologically active material

-- Chemical Hygiene Plan: Policies, procedures, and work practices used to protect CSB/SJU Biology Department members from the health hazards presented by hazardous chemicals
+- Chemical Hygiene Plan (CHP): Policies, procedures, and work practices used to protect CSB/SJU Biology Department members from the health hazards presented by hazardous chemicals

 - CSB/SJU Environmental Health and Safety: Policies, programs, forms and training